kiran-foundation/website/src/content/digitalskill/digitalPrograme.md

 headingPromoting: " Promoting Online Safety"
 paragraphPromoting: " By mastering digital tools like Canva, website building, social media, and mobile skills, women can unlock endless possibilities for personal and professional growth. "

-headingTechnology: " Empowerment Through Technology"
+headingTechnology: "Empowerment Through Technology"
-paragraphTechnology: " By mastering digital tools like Canva, website building, social media, and mobile skills, women can unlock endless possibilities for personal and professional growth. "
+paragraphTechnology: " By mastering digital tools like Canva, website building, social media, and mobile skills, women can unlock endless possibilities for personal and professional growth."

 ---